-There is absolutley nothing better than a piping hot bowl of tomato soup to warm the spirit and bring the family together around the dinner table.
+There is absolutely nothing better than a piping hot bowl of tomato soup to warm the spirit and bring the family together around the dinner table.
 I have made so many versions over the years, but this one – this one tops the charts!

-Todd and I agreed this isn’t your average bowl of tomato soup, it’s a decadent grown up bowl of tomato soup!
+Todd and I agreed this isn’t your average bowl of tomato soup, it’s a decadent grown up bowl of tomato and curry soup!
 It’s a little spicy, super rich and incredibly fragrant.
 Do we even need to talk about that gorgeous color?
 It’s brilliant hue and sultry flavor are the perfect backdrop for a little fresh veg and a yogurt swirl.

 We happened to share this lovely spread on one of our last date night’s at home.
 It was really nice to share a meal, a few glasses of one of our friend’s wine and then curl up on the couch for a movie.( Granted, we had to ignore the children running in and out of the room, but we made it work. )We caught one another up on the happenings outside of our home and dreamingly talked about how our friends were at that very moment harvesting more grapes to start their first commercial run of of wine.
 This family has spent years perfecting their craft and sharing the fruits of their labor with their friends and loved ones, but soon they are going to have a real deal wine label!!!
 We are so proud of them an can’t wait to share more of their story here with you.